luxodd/arcade-documentation/docs/tips/export-tips/performance.md

 # Performance

 This section contains various tips for improving the performance of your game.
-There are a lot of users that may play your game from weaker devices, for example, Chromebooks.
 So ensuring everyone can play it as smoothly as possible will result in increased revenue.

 ## Sprite atlases